bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 -----------------------------------

-It can be useful to embed the Bokeh Server in a larger Tornado application, or the Jupyter Notebook, and use the already existing Tornado ``IOloop``.
+It can be useful to embed the Bokeh Server in a larger Tornado application, or the Jupyter notebook, and use the already existing Tornado ``IOloop``.
 Here is the basis of how to integrate Bokeh in such a scenario:

 .. code-block:: python